 Key point 9-07.
 The First Amendment allows civil courts to resolve internal church disputes so long as they can do so without interpreting doctrine or polity.

-A Texas court ruled that the "ecclesiastical abstention" doctrine prevented it from resolving an internal church dispute regarding a church's compliance with its bylaws in selecting a ...
+A Texas court ruled that the "ecclesiastical abstention" doctrine prevented it from resolving an internal church dispute regarding a church's compliance with its bylaws ...